 What is an Adoptable Storage?

-There is a feature on Android called Adoptable Storage.
+As I just mentioned, there is a feature on Android called Adoptable Storage.
 It allows a removable microSD card installed on an Android phone to be used as the internal storage.
-This way you can cross the space hurdle if the phone has a low internal memory.
+This way you can cross the space hurdle if the phone has low internal memory.

 Google introduced Adoptable Storage with the release of Android 6.0 Marshmallow.
-Methods to do the similar task existed earlier.
+Methods to do the same task existed earlier.
 However, they weren’t easy to implement.

 Some important things to consider